morukele/paystack-rs/README.md

 ## Installation

-`paystack-rs` uses the `reqwest` http client under the hood and the `tokio` runtime for async operations
+`paystack-rs` uses the `reqwest` http client under the hood and the `tokio` runtime for async operations.

 ```toml
 [dependencies]
 paystack-rs = "0.1"
 ```

+You can also download the source code and use in your code base directly if you prefer.

 ## Usage